asdf-format/asdf-standard/source/file_layout.rst

 the index by skipping blocks were the index to become damaged or out-of-sync.

-Additional zeroed bytes may appear after the block index.
+Additional zero-valued bytes may appear after the block index.
 This is mainly to support operating systems, such as Microsoft Windows, where truncating the file may not be easily possible.

 Implementation recommendations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^